fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5d.md

 <!-- Cypress suorittaa oletusarvoisesti aina kaikki testit, ja testien määrän kasvaessa se alkaa olla aikaavievää.
 Uutta testiä kehitellessä tai rikkinäistä testiä debugatessa voidaan määritellä testi komennon <i>it</i> sijaan komennolla <i>it.only</i>, jolloin Cypress suorittaa ainoastaan sen testin.
 Kun testi on valmiina, voidaan <i>only</i> poistaa. -->
 Cypress will run all tests each time by default, and as the number of tests increases it starts to become quite time consuming.
-When developing a new tests or when debugging a broken test we can define the test with <i>it.only</i> instead of <i>it</i>, so Cypress will run only the required test.
+When developing a new test or when debugging a broken test, we can define the test with <i>it.only</i> instead of <i>it</i>, so that Cypress will only run the required test.
 When the test is working, we can remove <i>.only</i>.

 <!-- Testin ensimmäinen versio näyttää seuraavalta: -->